-Table 5-9.
-Transmit State Tables
+Table 5-5 Transmit State Tables

-STATE EVENT NEXT STATE ACTIONS txldle CR:TXE && !CTDD txDescRead Start a burst transfer at address TXDP and a length derived from TXCFG.
+State Event Next State Actions txldle CR:TXE && !CTDD txDescRead Start a burst transfer at address TXDP and a length derived from TXCFG.
 CR:TXE && CTDD txDescRefr Start a burst transfer to refresh the link field of the current descriptor. txDescRefr XferDone txAdvance txDescRead XferDone && OWN txFIFOblock XferDone && !OWN txldle Set ISR:TXIDLE. txFIFOblock FifoAvail txFragRead Start a burst transfer into the TxDataFIFO from fragPtr.
-The length is the minimum of txFifoAvail and descCnt.
+The length will be the minimum of txFifoAvail and descCnt.
 Decrement descCnt accordingly. (descCnt == 0) && MORE txDescWrite Start a burst transfer to write the status back to the descriptor, clearing the OWN bit. (descCnt == 0) && !MORE txAdvance Write the value of TXDP to the txDataFIFO as a handle. txFragRead XferDone txFIFOblock txDescWrite XferDone txAdvance txAdvance link != NULL txDescRead TXDP <- txDescCache.link.
 Clear CTDD.
 Start a burst transfer at address TXDP with a length derived from TXCFG. link == NULL txldle Set CTDD.
 Set ISR:TXIDLE.
 Clear CR:TXE.